 Indian economy doing very badly: Nobel awardee Abhijit Banerjee

-New Delhi, Oct 15: Indian-American Abhijit Banerjee, who on Monday won the 2019 Nobel for Economics, said Indian economy is on a shaky ground.
+New Delhi, Oct 15: Indian-American Abhijit Banerjee, who on Monday won the 2019 Nobel for Economics, said Indian economy is on shaky ground.

 The data currently available do not hold any assurance for the country's economic revival anytime soon, he stated.

-"Indian economy is on a shaky ground.
+"Indian economy is on shaky ground.
 After witnessing the present (growth) data, just can't be sure about it (revival of economy in near future)."

 "In the last five-six years, at least we could witness some growth, but now that assurance is also gone," Banerjee told a news channel from the US.